 Windtree Therapeutics, Inc. (referred to as "we," "us," or the "Company") is a biotechnology company focused on developing novel KL4 surfactant therapies for respiratory diseases and other potential applications.
 Surfactants are produced naturally in the lung and are essential for normal respiratory function and survival.
 Our proprietary technology platform includes a synthetic, peptide-containing surfactant (KL4 surfactant) that is structurally similar to endogenous pulmonary surfactant, and novel drug delivery technologies, including our proprietary aerosol delivery system (ADS), being developed to enable noninvasive administration of aerosolized KL4 surfactant.
-We are currently working with Battelle Memorial Institute (Battelle) to complete design verification procedures for a next generation (NextGen) ADS potentially for use in our remaining AEROSURF® development activities and, if approved, initial commercial activities.
+We recently completed design verification for our new phase 3 ADS (which we previously referred to as the "NextGen ADS"), which we plan to use in our remaining AEROSURF® clinical development activities and, if approved, initial commercial activities.
 We believe that our proprietary technologies may make it possible to develop a pipeline of surfactant products to address a variety of respiratory diseases for which there are few or no approved therapies.

 Our lead development program is AEROSURF (lucinactant for inhalation), an investigational combination drug/device product that we are developing to improve the management of respiratory distress syndrome (RDS) in premature infants who may require surfactant therapy to sustain life.
 The currently-available surfactants in the United States (U.S.) are administered using invasive endotracheal intubation and mechanical ventilation, each of which may result in serious respiratory conditions and other complications.
 To avoid these risks, many premature infants are initially treated with noninvasive respiratory support such as nasal continuous positive airway pressure (nCPAP).
-Because nCPAP does not address the underlying surfactant deficiency, many premature infants respond poorly to nCPAP alone (typically within the first 72 hours of life) and may require delayed surfactant therapy with invasive intubation (an outcome referred to as "nCPAP failure").
+Because nCPAP does not address the underlying surfactant deficiency, many premature infants respond poorly to nCPAP alone (typically within the first 72 hours of life) and may require delayed surfactant therapy administered with invasive intubation (an outcome referred to as "nCPAP failure").
 If surfactant therapy could be administered noninvasively, neonatologists would be able to provide surfactant therapy to premature infants earlier in their course of treatment and without exposing them to the risks associated with invasive endotracheal intubation and mechanical ventilation.